stephensanwo/Filed-Audio-Server/README.md

   ```

+- The application will run on localhost://7000

 ## Features:

 ### Application Security:

-An API Key is created for the API using the api-credentials CLI tool.
+An API Key is created for the API using the api-credentials CLI tool in development.
 An API Key is required on specific routes.
-See URL endpoints below for details.
+See URL endpoints below for details <b>remove the require_api decorator on routes to disbale application security in development<b>

 To generate an API. in the CLI, run: